maxnaude/pardot-api-client/README.rst

 To make this work all required parameters (except user_key and api_key, which are automatically added) must be passed as positional arguments and any optional parameters passed as keyword arguments.

-For instance, the API documentation states that "assign" operations on "prospect" resources may use either "email" or "id" as identifiers and must supply any of the following parameters:  "user_email" or "user_id" or "group_id".
+For instance, the API documentation states that "assign" operations on "prospect" resources may use either "email" or "id" as identifiers and must supply one of the following parameters:  "user_email" or "user_id" or "group_id".
 Any of the forms below could be used to make this call from the client:

 .. code-block:: python